jmchung/leetcode-java/problems/561-array-partition-I.md

 1. **n **is a positive integer, which is in the range of \[1, 10000\].
 2. All the integers in the array will be in the range of \[-10000, 10000\].

-# Thought
+# Thoughts

 > The algorithm is first sort the input array and then the sum of 1st, 3rd, 5th..., is the answer.
 >
 > > [Java Solution, Sorting.
 And rough proof of algorithm](https://discuss.leetcode.com/topic/87206/java-solution-sorting-and-rough-proof-of-algorithm) by [shawngao](https://discuss.leetcode.com/user/shawngao)